 More images by Willow Dawson from the Atkinson Foundation’s 75th anniversary graphic novella can be found here.

 As the 2020-2021 Atkinson Fellow in Public Policy, Stephanie Nolen will take a deep dive into the story of the year – the COVID-19 crisis.
-She will explore the effects of COVID-19 on people, as well as the long-term impacts on public health and the economy.
+She will explore the effects of COVID-19 on people, as well as the long-term impact on public health and the economy.

-“I learnt in my years of covering HIV that viruses have a way of revealing a lot about the societies where they wreak havoc,” said Nolen.
+“I learned in my years of covering HIV that viruses have a way of revealing a lot about the societies where they wreak havoc,” said Nolen.
 “This virus is new and mysterious, but history suggested that COVID-19, like others before it, would exploit the fault lines of privilege in our society and that the most vulnerable people, such as residents of nursing homes and workers in meat processing plants, would be the least able to defend themselves… What policies and structures and institutions created those vulnerabilities?
 And also, what do we choose to do with this extraordinary opportunity that we have to start doing some things differently?”

 Nolen has covered global human rights and public health issues, including epidemics, in more than 80 countries, from Afghanistan to Uruguay.
 She spent 17 years as a foreign correspondent for The Globe and Mail.
 She is an eight-time National Newspaper Award winner, and holds the national record for reporting nominations.
 Nolen has four honorary doctorates, wrote a best-selling book about the African AIDS pandemic and was an Ochberg Fellow on journalism and trauma at Columbia University.